Yohn/TikTok-Chat-Reader/README.md

 If you have problems with Node.js, you can also just open the `index.html` from the `public` folder.<br>
 This will use the server backend of the [demo site](https://tiktok-chat-reader.zerody.one/), which is sufficient for testing purposes.
 If you want to offer it to others or make many connections at the same time, please consider using your own server.

+> [!NOTE]
+> I recently found out about [IDX.Google.com](https://idx.google.com) and you're able to fork this repo then open this repo within Google's IDX editor and see this working on the side without needing to download, and without the need for a host, for personal usage.

 ## Yohn's Updates
  - Separated everything away from the chat